How will the judge decide on a parental rights and responsibilities arrangement?

 - the length of time (duration) and how good (adequate) the child’s current living arrangements are and the desirability of keeping things the same (maintaining continuity) for the child;

-- how stable any proposed living arrangements for the child are;
+- the stability of any proposed living arrangements for the child;

-- the motivation of the parties involved and their abilities to give the child love, affection and guidance;
+- the motivation of the parties involved and their ability to give the child love, affection, and guidance;

-- the child’s adjustment to the child’s present home, school and community;
+- the child’s adjustment to the his/her present home, school and community;

 - which parent is more likely to make sure that the child has frequent meaningful contact with the other parent, including physical access to the child;